canonical/nginx-ingress-integrator-operator/README.md

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) deploying and managing external access to HTTP/HTTPS services in a
 Kubernetes cluster via an Nginx Ingress resource.
 This charm requires the Kubernetes cluster in question to have an [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) already deployed into it.
+The Nginx Integrator Operator is a workload-less charm that allows other charms to configure an Nginx Ingress resource.

 This charm simplifies exposing services running inside a Kubernetes cluster to external clients.
 It offers TLS termination as well as easy configuration of a